PacktPublishing/CMake-Cookbook/README.md

 add_executable(hello-world hello-world.cpp)
 ```

+**Following is what you need for this book:**
+If you are a software developer keen to manage build systems using CMake or would like to understand and modify CMake code written by others, this book is for you.
+A basic knowledge of C++, C, or Fortran is required to understand the topics covered in this book.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-15).
 ### Software and Hardware List
 | Chapter | Software required | OS required |